Maryland football trounced by No. 14 Penn State, 30-0

 From the opening kickoff to the final whistle, it was crystal clear that was not going to happen.
 At halftime, Maryland was down 27-0, the second consecutive game in which it was held scoreless in the first two quarters.

 The final score was 30-0, but it might as well have been 100-0.
-Saturday’s game was never close.
+The result of Saturday’s game was never in question.

+“It is time that we, starting with myself, take a deep look at everything we’re doing on offense, on defense, on special teams and find a way to get us back on the right track,” Maryland head coach Mike Locksley said after the game.

 Singleton and fellow first-year back Kaytron Allen combined for 179 of Penn State’s 190 first-half rushing yards, the majority of the Nittany Lions’ 296 total yards of offense in the opening 30 minutes.
 For comparison, Maryland had only 27 yards of offense in the first half — just seven on the ground.

+“They pressured our quarterback quite a bit today, not just, you know, Chop, but all across the board.
+It’s a matter of covering people up,” Locksley said.

-Whether it was the Nittany Lions’ play, the intimidating setting or both, Tagovailoa was out of sorts all game long.
+Whether it was the Nittany Lions’ play, the intimidating environment or both, Tagovailoa looked lost all game long.
 He passed for a career-low 74 yards, just one week removed from a 77-yard performance against Wisconsin that was then then the low mark of his time in College Park.
-It wasn’t just him — the Terps were dominated in essentially every facet of the game — but especially for a team that needs to put points on the board to win, Tagovailoa has not played winning football as of late.
+It wasn’t just him — the Terps were dominated in essentially every facet of the game — but for a team that needs to put points on the board to win, Tagovailoa did not play winning football.

+“He’s just like the rest of us on the offensive side of the ball.
+We haven’t played very well,” Locksley said of Tagovailoa’s recent struggles.
+“We haven’t executed nor gone out and did the things that I’ve seen us do in practice.
+It’s not showing up in the games.”

 Players and coaches within Maryland’s program have admitted that they need to win more games against Penn State to call the series anything close to a rivalry.
 Saturday, it looked like those feelings were mutual.